KnowYourDNA is reader-supported. This means we may receive a commission when you buy something from one of the links on this page.

 Caring for cats offers a world of rewards, from fostering purpose to providing companionship.
 Numerous mental health benefits are associated with owning cats, such as:

-Reduces stress — Cats are more than our fluffy companions—their purring could have beneficial effects on our physical and mental health.
-According to Gary Weitzman, a veterinarian and CEO of the San Diego Humane Society featured in BBC Future, we may be drawn to cats' calming humming2 like we are naturally inclined towards soothing ocean waves.
+Reduces stress — Cats are more than our fluffy companions—their purring could benefit our physical and mental health.
+According to Gary Weitzman, a veterinarian and CEO of the San Diego Humane Society featured in BBC Future, we may be drawn to cats' calming humming, like we are naturally inclined towards soothing ocean waves.2

 Enhances social connections — Possessing cats provides ample opportunity to build meaningful relationships with other pet owners and, in turn, empathy, comfort, and community.